 The freshet season at Meliadine occurs approximately from mid-May until the end of June.
-In addition, there can be periods of high water flow due to rainfall events from late May - early October.
-As most site construction has been completed at the Meliadine site there are new areas and infrastructure that have become potentially vulnerable to excess water during the freshet season and in response to rainfall, such as, but not limited to:
+In addition, there can be periods of high water flow due to rainfall events from late May to mid October.
+As the Meliadine Mine continues to expand, there are new areas and infrastructure that have become potentially vulnerable to excess water during the freshet season and in response to rainfall, such as, but not limited to: